yash1595/ECEN-5823/questions/Assignment4-I2CLoadPowerManagementPart2.md

 5. What is the total operating time of your design for assignment 4 in hours assuming a 1000mAh supply?

 6. How has the power consumption performance of your design changed since the previous assignment?

+7. Describe how you have tested your code to ensure you are sleeping in EM1 mode during I2C transfers.